-- RG 166.373 You must meet the tailored cash needs requirement for AFS licensees authorised as a corporate director of a retail CCIV.
-You will need to prepare a cash flow projection (see Table 18), which covers a period of at least 12 months-that is, you must assess your cash needs over at least a 12-month forward period. - RG 166.374 You must update your cash flow projection when those cash flows cease to cover the next 12 months, there is a material change or there is reason to suspect that an updated projection would differ materially from the current projection or show that you were not meeting items 5 or 6 in Table 18.
-Your board must approve the cash flow projection at least quarterly.
+RG 166.370 You must meet the tailored cash needs requirement for AFS licensees authorised as a corporate director of a retail CCIV.
+You will need to prepare a cash flow projection (see Table 18), which covers a period of at least 12 months-that is, you must assess your cash needs over at least a 12-month forward period.

+RG 166.371 You must update your cash flow projection when:

+- (a) those cash flows cease to cover the next 12 months; - (b) there is a material change; or - (c) there is reason to suspect that an updated projection would differ materially from the current projection or show that you were not meeting items 5 or 6 in Table 18.

+RG 166.372 Your board must approve the cash flow projection at least quarterly.